catburger1337/paul_allens_folio/README.md

 A sender and a receiver exchange classical messages through a quantum channel that may have the presence of an eavesdropper.
 The messages are encoded by a random selection of quantum states (|0>, |1> in the Z basis and |+>, |-> in the X basis).
 A comparision of basis and bits over a classical channel generates a secret key.
 If they can't agree about the string of bits they shared, then an eavesdropper tried to intercept information during the process.

-Tipically, those with access to a quantum mechanics lab play with photons to produce bell-states.
+Tipically, those with access to a quantum mechanics lab play with photons to produce Bell states.
 Here, I'm a doing a (classical) simulation of QKD with a Python library called Cirq.